 AST 2110L

 This course will focus on manual drive trains and major components.
-Examines transmissions, drive shafts, differentials and drive axles.
-Discusses diagnosis and troubleshooting.
-At the end of the class, students will be able to take the ASE A3 test.
-15 hours of lecture and 30 hours of lab are required.
+The students will learn transmissions, drive shafts, differentials and drive axles along with component diagnosis, troubleshooting and repair.
+This course prepares students to take the ASE A3 certification exam.
+To be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
+15 hours of lecture and 60 hours of lab are required.

 Prerequisite(s):